jgagne/typography-2-fa-17/01-bespoke-character.md

 Close-up of a 16 point ampersand set in Trebuchet MS viewed in Illustrator’s Pixel Preview mode.

-> “The ampersand is the one glyph where type designers are able to let loose and be a little more creative.”
+> The ampersand is the one glyph where type designers are able to let loose and be a little more creative.
 >
 > —[Jeremiah Shoaf](https://www.typewolf.com/about), freelance designer and editor of [Typewolf](https://www.typewolf.com)